Storm rebounds to beat Sparks without Sue Bird

 Los Angeles didn’t go away quietly.

-The Sparks made one last run and forced Canada into a pair of costly turnovers to pull within to 77-73.
+The Sparks made one last run and forced Canada into a pair of costly turnovers to pull within 77-73.

 Canada made amends of the miscues with two free throws and rookie Ezi Magbegor, who scored a career-high 12 points, canned a pair at the line in the final seconds to seal the win.

-“You’re going to have some games that are grind out games like this that aren’t pretty sometimes, and you got to dig in and get those stops,” Kloppenburg said.
+“You’re going to have some games that are grind-out games like this that aren’t pretty.
+Sometimes you’ve got to dig in and get those stops,” Kloppenburg said.
 “I think we’re still a work in progress offensively.
 I don’t feel we’re anywhere near where we want to be.”

 The Storm made strides defensively after allowing 91 points in its previous outing.

 “You get these games in our league,” Kloppenburg said.
 “It’s a tough, physical league.
-Sometimes you don’t get your run outs or your fast breaks and you don’t get a high-tempo game.
+Sometimes you don’t get your run-outs or your fast breaks and you don’t get a high-tempo game.

 “You get more of a grind-out, half-court game.
-So we got to be able to play and execute on the offensive end and dig in and get stops.
+So we’ve got to be able to play and execute on the offensive end and dig in and get stops.
 In that regard it was good.
 It gives us some confidence to know that we have a tough team and we can dig in and get some stops in crucial times to win a game when we’re struggling on offense.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.